fspaolo/gfw-problem/README.md

 # Why should you care?

 Illegal and unsustainable fishing practices can deplete marine resources and endanger food security.
 Illegal, unreported and unregulated (IUU) fishing affects legitimate commercial fishers, impacts the accuracy of stock estimates, and induce severe damage to non-target species and vulnerable marine ecosystems.
-It is estimated that IUU fishing impacts the global economy on the billion-dollar-scale annually.
+It is estimated that IUU fishing impacts the global economy on a billion-dollar-scale annually.
 Most developing countries do not have sufficient infrastructure in place to monitor vessel activity at large scale.

 # How can we improve detection?